 The Company practices strict internal controls through proper segregation of responsibilities and internal reporting of its personnel.
 Agreements and commitments that involve cash and/or share capital distribution such as private placements, stock option grant, property, service, and consulting agreements require Board of Directors approval through Directors' Resolution.
 The Company's drilling and exploration programs and budgets are planned and approved by the Company's President & CEO, the Board of Directors, and geological exploration team.
-All cash distribution requires the Company's budget.
+All cash distribution requires the Company's President & CEO and CFO to approve to ensure that all expenses are accurate and aligned with the Company's budget.
 Approved share capital distribution is executed through Treasury Orders that require final approval from the Company's President & CEO and CFO.
 These internal control procedures are established and strictly practiced ensuring the Company's goals and best interest of the shareholders are effectively carried out.